-As an athlete, Rob has been running and participating in triathlons for over 30 years; competing at all distances from sprint to Ironman triathlon.
-Rob is a top age group triathlete with dozens of podium finishes.
-Rob represented Canada at the 2008 Duathlon World Championship in Rimini, Italy and recently raced to a third place age group finish at Ironman Lake Placid 2016.
+Rob has been running and competing in triathlons for over 30 years; racing all distances from sprint to full distance Ironman triathlons.
+Rob is a top age group triathlete who has represented Canada at Duathlon World Championships and is an Ironman podium finisher.

-Over the years, Rob’s had the opportunity to train with a variety of run, swim and triathlon clubs.
-He has been fortunate to work with many excellent coaches and mentors.
-From an athlete’s perspective Rob has learned what it means to receive great coaching.
-Rob himself is an NCCP trained triathlon coach and enjoys working with athletes of all levels.
+Over the years, Rob has had the opportunity to train with many excellent coaches and mentors and has learned all kinds of skills to become an excellent coach.
+Rob is an NCCP trained triathlon coach and enjoys working with athletes of all levels.

-Whether you are looking for better fitness, finishing your first race, getting faster or standing on the podium, Rob is excited to share his knowledge and experience to help you achieve your goals.
+Whether you are looking for better fitness, finishing your first race or getting faster, Rob is excited to share his knowledge and experience to help you achieve your goals.